 An Airway/Highway Clearance Analysis is required for private airports and heliports.
-Coordination with the private owner, and the Office of Aviation, shall be made and note G118C should be added to the plans.
+The notification surfaces detailed in section 1404.1.2 shall apply to both public and private facilities.
+If there are any penetrations into the notification surfaces that impact a private facility, coordination with the private owner, and the Office of Aviation, shall be made and note G118C should be added to the plans.
 Coordination with the FAA is not required.